A US hedge fund manager and his wife are bankrolling the anti-vax movement — and having enormous impact

 For example, one mother featured in the film said her son developed autism after he was inadvertently given a double dose of the MMR vaccine.
 Filmmakers provided no medical documentation to support the claim, and the mother has said publicly that her son's medical records were stolen from her apartment.

-Bigtree said the film's critics are "spreading misinformation" unless they "have proof that the exact stories of vaccine injury by the parents that appear in 'Vaxxed' are false".
+Bigtree said the film's critics were "spreading misinformation" unless they "have proof that the exact stories of vaccine injury by the parents that appear in 'Vaxxed' are false".

 Since the publication of Wakefield's Lancet paper, 21 studies have investigated vaccines and autism.